Efflux-mediated multi-drug resistance

 Methods to improve the accuracy of in silico molecular recognition

 In this project, we are developing computational protocols to improve the description of molecular recognition events involving small ligands and proteins.
 Specifically, we aim to predict bound-like conformations of proteins without exploiting any a priori knowledge about experimental structures of their complexes with ligands.
 Being able to generate these structures would be critical to successful predict the correct binding of drugs via molecular docking, affecting in turn the performance of virtual screening.
-This project involves Prof. A. M. J. J. Bonvin (University of Utrecht, The Netherlands), Dr. F. Pietrucci (Université Pierre et Marie Curie (UPMC) - Paris 6, France), Prof. V. Carnevale (Temple University, PA, U.S.A.) and Dr. A. Suma (University of Bari, Italy).
+This project involves Prof. A. M. J. J. Bonvin (University of Utrecht, The Netherlands), Dr. F. Pietrucci (Université Pierre et Marie Curie (UPMC) - Paris 6, France), and Prof. V. Carnevale (Temple University, PA, U.S.A.)

 Studying the impact of mutations on the network of synaptic interactions